 Team Sports

 Whether it be a team sport, club, or simply playing in the backyard, sports can contribute to a kid’s social development.
-It teaches kids to be team players and collaborative toward a common goal.
+It teaches kids to be team players and collaborate toward a common goal.
 They must also learn to deal with negative emotions after losing and learn the proper positive expression after winning.

 Productive Debate